Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-webscript/README.md

 ]]
 ```

-that will render the follow table
+that will render the following table

 ![Custom columns](docs/assets/datatable.png)

 ## Webscript View JSON example

 This sample demonstrates how to implement a Webscript component that renders the JSON contents that come from a webscript
-This sample Web Scripts  reside in your Alfresco Server AND  you can access the folder webscript here:
+This sample Web Scripts reside in your Alfresco Server.
+You can access the folder webscript here:

 ```http://localhost:8080/alfresco/service/sample/folder/JSON%EXAMPLE```